blocknative/gas-agent/README.md

 1. **Builder Stage**: Compiles the Rust application
 2. **Runtime Stage**: Minimal Debian image with only the necessary dependencies

-The container exposes port 8080 for the HTTP server and metrics endpoint.
+The container exposes port 8080 for the HTTP server.

 ## Security